faceyspacey/respond-framework-docs-old/README.md

 In the first option the return, `api.get('items')`, is automatically dispatched with type `types.main.COMPLETE`.
 There's a lot less dispatching with Respond than with Redux classic.

 `types` here is supplied via dependency injection to avoid conflicts.
+Under the hood the, insead of `'COMPLETE'`, the type might be `'dashboard/COMPLETE'`.

-That's also how components and reducers work.
+The arguments passed to components and reducers behave the same way.
 By leaving it to Respond, you're free to mix and match modules which may share similar names for reducers, types, etc.

-> As seemingly small as that is, modular namespacing is the one thing that's been holding Redux back from allowing you to build large apps out of smaller mini apps, which is the cornerstone of first class software development process.
+> As seemingly small as this is, modular namespacing is the one thing that's been holding Redux back from allowing you to build large apps out of smaller mini apps, which is the cornerstone of first class software development process.
 It's also why the React team has invested so much in making components--which are already modular--do the things Redux exels at.
+They are both needed, one at the *micro* level and the other at the *macro* level.

 Creators that have built significant apps know how monumental this is.
 As a bonus, it also means no more boilerplate importing this stuff everywhere.